On Borkar and Young Relaxed Control Topologies and Continuous Dependence of Invariant Measures on Control Policy: Introduction

-The generalization to stochastic control problems by considering more general input measures has been commonplace, with applications also to partially observed stochastic control and decentralized stochastic control as noted above, where most of the aforementioned references have indeed adopted this approach (see e.g. on existence and approximation results involving optimal stochastic control \cite{fleming1976generalized,kushner2001numerical,kushner2014partial}, on decentralized stochastic control \cite[Theorem 5.2]{YukselWitsenStandardArXiv} and \cite[Section 4]{saldiyukselGeoInfoStructure}, on economics and game theory \cite{milgrom1985distributional,mertens2015repeated,balder1988generalized}, and on optimal quantization \cite[Definition 2.1]{YukselOptimizationofChannels}).\\
+The generalization to stochastic control problems by considering more general input measures has been commonplace, with applications also to partially observed stochastic control and decentralized stochastic control as noted above, where most of the aforementioned references have indeed adopted this approach to define control topologies (see e.g. on existence and approximation results involving optimal stochastic control \cite{fleming1976generalized,kushner2001numerical,kushner2014partial}, on decentralized stochastic control \cite[Theorem 5.2]{YukselWitsenStandardArXiv} and \cite[Section 4]{saldiyukselGeoInfoStructure}, piece-wise deterministic optimal stochastic control \cite{bauerle2010optimal,bauerle2018optimal}, on economics and game theory \cite{milgrom1985distributional,mertens2015repeated,balder1988generalized}, mean-field control policies \cite{bayraktar2022finite} and on optimal quantization \cite[Definition 2.1]{YukselOptimizationofChannels}).\\

 {\bf Borkar's (weak$^*$) topology on randomized policies.} In the stochastic setup, another topology is one introduced by Borkar on relaxed controls \cite{borkar1989topology} (see also \cite[Section 2.4]{arapostathis2012ergodic}, and \cite{bismut1973theorie} which \cite{borkar1989topology} notes to be building on), formulated as a weak$^*$ topology on randomized policies viewed as maps from states/measurements to the space of signed measures with bounded variation ${\cal M}(\mathbb{U})$ of which probability measures ${\cal P}(\mathbb{U})$ is a subset.
 We also refer the reader to \cite{dieudonne1951theoreme,fattorini1994existence} for further references on such a weak$^*$ formulation on relaxed controls, in particular when instead of countably additive signed measures, finitely additive such measures are also considered.